mickeyboxell/local-k8s/draft.md

 `draft create` is used to detect the language of the application you are developing and generate the artifacts needed to deploy the application to your cluster.
 This is done via **Draft packs**, which provide a Dockerfile and Helm Chart specific to your chosen language.
 There are examples for most popular programming languages.
 This saves you time that would otherwise be spent writing a Dockerfile or Kubernetes manifest from scratch. `draft up` reads your configuration and takes care of the build, push, and deployment steps for you.

-Unlike Skaffold and Tilt, Draft does not continously watch for application changes.
+Unlike Skaffold and Tilt, Draft does not continuously watch for application changes.
 You will need to run `draft up` every time you would like the application to be updated.
-At this time Draft only supports a single Dockerfile and chart in the root directory, which can make it a challenge to simultaneously deploy miultiple microservices using Draft.
+At this time Draft only supports a single Dockerfile and chart in the root directory, which can make it a challenge to simultaneously deploy multiple microservices using Draft.
 Draft relies on Helm, a package management tool for Kubernetes.
 Helm is a common tool used to deploy artifacts to a Kubernetes cluster.
 This can be beneficial if it happens to be the same tool used to deploy to your production cluster.
 It would be nice to have the flexibility of Skaffold's pluggable architecture, which provides you with the option to deploy with other tools.
 Unlike using `kubectl`, Helm has to be installed separately and in many cases requires the configuration of RBAC.